pkufranky/VimRepress/README.md

 ###For Upgraded Users

-Defining Account info in `.vimrc` is now obsolesced, if you have correspond defination in `.vimrc' (for older version vimpress), they will automaticly copied into `~/.vimpressrc', now you're safe to remove the VIMPRESS defination in `.vimrc'.
+Defining Account info in `.vimrc` is now obsolesced, if you have correspond defination in `.vimrc` (for older version vimpress), they will automaticly copied into `~/.vimpressrc`, now you're safe to remove the VIMPRESS defination in `.vimrc`.